A World-leading Research Community

 Established in 1966, the School of Museum Studies is the only autonomous department in the UK dedicated to the study of museums and galleries.
 It is the oldest and largest academic unit of its kind in the world.
 Through its research and teaching, and the careers of its students, the School seeks to have global influence both on its academic field and the institution at its heart.
 In the 2008 Research Assessment Exercise (RAE2008), the Department of Museum Studies, as it was then called, was the highest scoring unit of any discipline or institution in the UK.

-For almost 50 years, the School of Museum Studies at Leicester has played an influential role in the reinvention of museum theory and practice.
+For over 50 years, the School of Museum Studies at Leicester has played an influential role in the reinvention of museum theory and practice.
 The School has been the locus of creative and critical researchers and practitioners who have transformed the academic field and professional practice.
 By producing original, rigorous and internationally influential research, and by working collaboratively on a range of pioneering initiatives, the School has made a significant and sustained contribution both to the specific field of museum studies and to the international cultural sector more widely.

 The School is home to the Research Centre for Museums and Galleries (RCMG) established in 1999 to develop research that would directly impact museum practice and museum audiences, and to CRÍA, a collaborative centre researching those institutions where art is created, negotiated, performed and displayed.